milasudril/snowflake-toolkit/README.md

     # Leave the Gabi source directory
     cd ".."

-    # Everything above this line can be skipped if the correct version
+    # Everything above this line can be skipped if an appropriate version
     # of Maike is already installed
     ##################################################################